Tom Raworth: Poetry and publications

 Raworth's first book, The Relation Ship (1966), won the Alice Hunt Bartlett Prize.
-Raworth attended the University of Essex from 1967–70, under the aegis of Donald Davie who ran the literature department there.
-According to Raworth, he studied Spanish at the University of Essex, as he worked toward a B.A. in Latin American Literature.
+Raworth attended the University of Essex from 1967–70, under the aegis of Donald Davie who ran its literature department.
+According to Raworth, he studied Spanish at the University of Essex, working toward a B.A. in Latin American Literature.
 But after the first year, he transferred to the Masters program and in 1970 was awarded an M.A. in the Theory and Practice of Literary Translation.

 In the 1970s, he worked in the United States and Mexico, first teaching in universities in Ohio, Chicago and Texas, and later living in San Francisco where he was involved with the Zephyrus Image press.
 After six years abroad he returned with his family to England in 1977 to take up the post of resident poet in King's College, Cambridge for a year.

-Raworth's early poetry showed the influences of the Black Mountain and New York School poets, particularly Robert Creeley and John Ashbery, together with strands from European poetry (Apollinaire), Dada, and Surrealism.
-His 1974 book Ace showed that Raworth had moved to a more disjunctive style in his work.
+Raworth's early poetry was influenced by the Black Mountain and New York School poets, particularly Robert Creeley and John Ashbery, together with strands of European poetry (Apollinaire), Dada, and Surrealism.
+His 1974 book Ace showed that Raworth had moved to a more disjunctive style.
 This style was reflected in short, unpunctuated lines that lead the reader into following multiple syntactic possibilities, and where it is "increasingly impossible to keep track of the profusion of meanings on offer."
 Raworth's "poetic line" can knit together anything from observations of the everyday to self-reflexive commentary on the acts of thinking and writing, to lifts from pulp fiction and film noir, to political satire: